 Mr. Malliki (interpretation): Thank you, Mr. Chairman.
-Last summer, actually both in the spring and summer leading up to early fall, I had the opportunity to hold meetings with the hamlet councils in both of my constituency communities.
-I also had an opportunity to speak with the Rankin Inlet council, or rather the mayor.

-He promised to bring up the issue with his councillors on this issue, and when the majority of my constituents expressed their wishes to me not to support this particular recommendation, I will not be able to support this bill which I now clarify.
+In the spring and summer, leading up to early fall, I had the opportunity to hold meetings with the hamlet councils in both of my constituency communities.
+I also had an opportunity to speak with the Mayor of Rankin Inlet.
+He promised to bring up the issue with his councillors, and the majority of my constituents expressed their wishes to me not to support this particular recommendation, so I will not be able to support this bill.
 Thank you, Mr. Chairman.